conapi-oss/messagemanager/README.md

 # Message Manager

-Message Manager is an application aimed at providing and easy to use messaging client for a variety of (JMS) messaging systems.
+Message Manager is your comprehensive solution for managing enterprise messaging systems and event brokers.

+Developed with an open-source core and enhanced with powerful commercial features, it provides seamless integration with various messaging and event brokers

+Please check [www.conapi.at](https://conapi.at/message-manager/) for more details.